-If you had to describe Slovenia with just one word, that word would be "green".
-Slovenia take conservation of their forests and wildlife very seriously and as a result to this day forests still cover more than half of the country.
+If you had to describe Slovenia with just one word, it would be "green".
+Slovenia takes conservation of their forests and wildlife very seriously and as a result to this day forests still cover more than half of the country.
 These forests are inhabited by a variety of plant and animal species that live undisturbed by humans.
-Additionally, the coarse coast, mighty mountains and wide valleys full of rows of grape vines will enchant with thier beauty.
-If you want to enjoy a special wellness experience in an exceptional ambience, with countless healing springs, then pack your bags and take off to Slovenia.
+Additionally, the rugged coastline, mighty mountains and wide valleys full of grape vines will enchant you with their beauty.
+If you want to enjoy a special wellness experience in an special ambience, with countless healing springs, then pack your bags and take off to Slovenia.

 Facts & Figures

 Official name: Republika Slovenija (Republic of Slovenia) Location: Shift from central to south-eastern Europe, located at the Mediterranean sea between Italy and Croatia Area: 20.273 km² Capital city: Ljubljana Population: 2 million Religious and ethnic groups: 57% Catholics, 3% Muslims, 2% Orthodox / 83% Slovenes, 2% Serbs, 2% Croats, 1% Bosnians Language: Slovenian (official language), Italian (regional official language), Hungarian (regional official language) Geography: Narrow coastal strip, mountains in the border region to Italy and Austria, east mountainous and crossed by river valleys.
 Highest point: Triglav (2864m) Time zone: Central European Time (UTC + 01:00) Political and economic: Parliamentary democracy, GDP: 38.543 billion (2015).
 Currency: Euro (since 2007)